terminalcloud/apps/docs/opendocman.md

 ## About OpenDocMan

 **OpenDocMan** is a free, web-based, open source document management system (DMS) written in PHP designed to comply with ISO 17025 and OIE standard for document management.
-It features web based access, fine grained control of access to files, and automated install and upgrades.
+It features web-based access, fine grained control of access to files, and automated installation and upgrades.

 ---

 ## Main Features

-- Document Management
+- Document Management:
   - Add any file type to the system.
   - No FTP required.
 Upload directly from your browser.
   - Meta data fields for each file.